odoo/documentation/point_of_sale/overview/setup.rst

 the IP is not specified the Point of Sale will attempt to find it on the local network.

-If you are running multiple Point of Sales on the same POSBox, make sure that only one of them has Remote Scanning/Barcode Scanner activated.
+If you are running multiple Point of Sale on the same POSBox, make sure that only one of them has Remote Scanning/Barcode Scanner activated.

 It might be a good idea to make sure the POSBox IP never changes in